-At the end of last year, I asked, “Is the Google My Business Listing Replacing the Local Business Website?”
+At the end of last year, I asked, “Is the Google Business Profile (formerly Google My Business) Listing Replacing the Local Business Website?”
 It seems I should have asked, “Is Google Replacing the Website?”

 I’m not the only one thinking this.
 Here’s a conversation between David Mihm and Mike Blumenthal about “Google’s Path to Becoming the Transaction Layer of the Web.”